Niaz Ahmed (cricketer)

-Niaz Ahmed Siddiqi (11 November 1945 – 12 April 2000) was a Pakistani cricketer who played in two Tests in 1967 and 1969.
+Niaz Ahmed Siddiqi (11 November 1945 – 12 April 2000) was a Pakistani cricketer from East Pakistan (which later became Bangladesh) who played in two Tests in 1967 and 1969.
 He was the only East Pakistani to play Test cricket for Pakistan.

 Early career

 Ahmed was born in Benares, and his family moved to Dacca in East Pakistan after the independence of Pakistan in 1947.
 A fast-medium bowler and tailend batsman, he made his first-class debut for Dacca in March 1966 against Karachi Whites in the Quaid-e-Azam Trophy, taking three catches and three wickets in the first innings.

 He joined the Pakistan Public Works Department, where he worked as an engineer, and played for the Public Works Department cricket team from May 1966.
 When the touring MCC Under-25 team in 1966–67 played three matches against a Pakistan Under-25 team, he played in the second match, in Dacca, taking one wicket.